ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

   * Motion
   * Logic Pro
 * **iScreen Shoter**, screen capture & text scanner - freely available in the App Store
-* and many more available in App Store for free (try searching for *'screen capture', 'video record', etc.*)
+* and many more available in the App Store for free (try searching for *'screen capture', 'video record', etc.*)

 ### Team communication